Pro100-Almaz/egov_tg_bot/README.md

-# Egov platform telegram bot with one functionality
+# Egov platform telegram bot, with single functionality

-This bot is created to presumably show some process of real telegram bot
+This bot was created to supposedly show some process of a real telegram bot.

 ## Installation